Samuel-Mil/Samuel-Mil/README.md

 ### What I am focusing on at work

- - Building and maintaining MinhGAB, a administrator of ambulatory clinical documentation for Brazilian Air Force (FAB) clinics.
+ - Building and maintaining MinhaGAB, a administrator of ambulatory clinical documentation for Brazilian Air Force (FAB) clinics.
 And FinAI, an app where AI helps you improve your finances.

 ### Learning and Side projects